ESGF/esgf-vocab/docs/source/how_to/get.rst

         .. note::
-                The term `ipsl` is the same in cmip6 (institution_id) and in universe (institution) since the cmip6 one is a link to the universe one:
+                The term `ipsl` is the same in cmip6 (institution_id) and in universe (institution) since the cmip6 one refers to the universe one:

-                try the one from cmip6plus : `esgvoc get cmip6plus::ipsl.
+                Try the one from cmip6plus: `esgvoc get cmip6plus::ipsl.
 To showcase the possibility to add information in project CV term.
 We added a 'myprop' attribute in this term in cmip6plus CV.

    .. group-tab:: API as python lib